The Energy Regulation and Markets Review: Brazil

 The primary purpose of the unbundling in the sector was to encourage competition in the generation and trading segments (which may be provided under competitive regimes), whereas transmission and distribution segments remain natural monopolies.
 Since the restructuring during the 1990s, separation of the contracting of access to the grid and the purchase of electricity had already been adopted as an unbundling measure.

 Currently, there is no legislation in respect of unbundling between the generation and transmission segments, nor any that restricts economic groups from having companies in several segments.
-Furthermore, distribution companies have a monopoly in both electricity transport and electricity trade in respect of those consumers designated as 'captive consumers' in their concession area.
+Furthermore, distribution companies still have a monopoly in both electricity transport and electricity trade in respect of those consumers designated as 'captive consumers' in their concession area.

 ii Transmission/transportation and distribution access